Overview

 Notes:

 - These settings are applied on a per environment basis.
-This means settings from one Heap environment do not carry over to another.
+This means settings from one Heap environment don’t carry over to another.

-- These settings are only applicable to Heap data analytics data collection.
-For an overview of the privacy settings specific to Session replay, see Session replay privacy settings.
+- These settings are only applicable to Heap’s autocaptured data collection.
+For an overview of the privacy settings specific to session replay, see session replay privacy settings.

-- These settings are only applicable to data collected utilizing the Heap web JavaScript SDK.
+- These settings are only applicable to data collected using the Heap web SDK.

-- Block and Allow are mutually exclusive functionality.
+- Block and Allow are opposites of each other.
 Review your data collection strategy to determine which works best for you.

-- Sites and pages requiring data collection must still have the Heap web JavaScript SDK client installed.
+- Sites and pages requiring data collection must have the Heap web SDK client installed.

 You can block data from being collected on a site or page by selecting the Block radio option in the panel.